alfred/mean-skeleton/README.md

 In the root of our project you'll find a server.js file.
 This is the file that we will run to make our server live.

 First, we require our dependencies.
-In the case of this skeleton, we only have Express and mongoose.

-I also declare bodyParser, which is an Express middleware for parsing HTTP Responses and Requests.

-Lastly, I declare morgan, another Express middleware for logging.
+You'll notice I declare bodyParser, which is an Express middleware for parsing HTTP Responses and Requests.
+I also declare morgan, another Express middleware, used for logging.

 I suggest reading up on them and other Express middlewares, but the settings I have here should work for this example.

 ```javascript
 // server.js